* Open Colleges does not currently offer any Electrotechnology Qualifications*

 People work across a variety of different sectors, a prominent sector being building and construction.
 If you’d like to get a picture of what it’s like working in this industry then check out this interview with successful business owner Michael Papalia.

 If you’re a woman with a passion for circuitry, there’s all the more reason to gain that qualification.
 Women are increasingly making their way into traditionally male dominated fields, finding they offer great opportunities for interesting work, good pay and career mobility.
-Working in building and construction is not just for the boys, as experienced Construction Project Manager Crystal explains in this interview.

 What do you do in your role as a supervisor?